E-Discovery (ESI) Guidelines

-The Standing Order for all Judges of the Northern District of California requires, effective November 27, 2012, that the parties' Joint Case Management Statement include, among other things:
+The Standing Order for all Judges of the Northern District of California requires that the parties’ Joint Case Management Statement include:

 A brief report certifying that the parties have reviewed the Guidelines Relating to the Discovery of Electronically Stored Information (“ESI Guidelines”), and confirming that the parties have met and conferred pursuant to Fed.
 R. Civ.
 P. 26(f) regarding reasonable and proportionate steps taken to preserve evidence relevant to the issues reasonably evident in this action.
 See ESI Guidelines 2.01 and 2.02, and Checklist for ESI Meet and Confer.

 All counsel are expected to review the Guidelines.
 The Checklist & Model Stipulated Order themselves are highly recommended, but their use is voluntary.
 In addition, counsel may stipulate to or move for entry of a protective order, such as the court-approved Model Protective Orders.

 - Guidelines for the Discovery of Electronically Stored Information (.pdf)